ahungry/prog-fill/README.md

 ### prog-fill-break-method-immediate-p

-You may find in some modes you want to break right away on a method, whlie others you do not, for instance in PHP it is common to use:
+You may find in some modes you want to break right away on a method, while others you do not, for instance in PHP it is common to use:

 ```php
 $this->something